 It measures 367 yards, so one ball will give you a decent-sized patch of knit work.
 The ball weighs 4 oz, with the yarn weight being #3 light, which is DK or light worsted weight and the perfect weight for blankets.
 The color combination is bright and bubbly, and includes a mix of pastel colors, namely blue, pink, yellow, purple, and green, which should yield a colorful and attractive baby blanket.
 There is also a solid color option which weighs 5 oz and measures 459 yards if you wish to make a unicolor blanket.

-What we liked: The vibrant color combination; it’s colorful, playful, and eye-catching, just how a baby blanket should be.
+Why did it make our list?
+The vibrant color combination; it’s colorful, playful, and eye-catching, just how a baby blanket should be.

 Bernat Baby Blanket is a soft, chenille-style, 100% polyester yarn that is specially made for baby blankets.
 It can be used both for knitting and crocheting, and is recommended for use with 8 mm knitting needles (US 11) or a 6.5 mm hook (US K) for a gauge of 8 sts and 13 rows, and 8 sc and 8 rows respectively.
 Each ball weighs 10.5 oz (300g) and measures 220 yards (201 m).
 And because this is a chunky yarn, you’ll finish your blanket faster and use less yarn than you would if you opted for thinner yarn.